Martin Allen (numismatist)

 Martin Allen, FSA, is a British numismatist and historian, specialising in medieval English coinage.
 Allen is the Senior Assistant Keeper of Numismatics at the Fitzwilliam Museum in Cambridge, United Kingdom.

 Education and career

 Martin Allen earned his Ph.D. at Durham University, with a thesis in archaeology, focusing on the Durham mint.
 He joined the Department of Coins and Medals at the Fitzwilliam Museum in 1997, where he looked after the Corpus of Early Medieval Coin Finds (EMC).
 He is affiliated with Wolfson College, where he serves as lecturer in the Faculty of History, teaching numismatics and medieval monetary history; he also serves as a College Research Associate.
 He has an extensive publication record, for which he was awarded a Doctor of Letters (LittD) in 2013.
-Allen is the Vice President of the British Numismatic Society and editor of the British Numismatic Journal, and Vice President of the Royal Numismatic Society.
+Allen is the Vice President of the British Numismatic Society and editor of the British Numismatic Journal.
+Currently he has the role of President of the Royal Numismatic Society.